ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 <div style="margin-top:510px;"></div>

 #### Blood Tap
-Starting at 7th level, whenever you use Death Pact to restore mana, the mana restored is increased by 50% (or 3 mana points per spell level).
+Starting at 7th level, whenever you use Death Pact to restore mana, the mana restored is increased by 50%.

 #### Will of the Necropolis
 Starting at 15th level, whenever you are bloodied, you may cast the death